 That said, some students care more about the importance of their work than the salary offered; they don't want a job just for the money.
-Non-STEM degrees that students are often passionate about relate to human services, education, and visual/performing arts.
+Popular non-STEM majors include human services, education, and visual or performing arts.

-The Bureau of Labor Statistics provides a regularly updated list of positions offering the highest wages.
-Psychiatrists rank high on this list, as do oral and maxillofacial surgeons, obstetricians and gynecologists, and general internal medicine physicians.
+The Bureau of Labor Statistics provides a regularly updated list of positions offering the highest salaries.
+Psychiatrists rank high on this list, as do other healthcare professionals like oral and maxillofacial surgeons, obstetricians and gynecologists, and general internal medicine physicians.

-If you want a job outside of medicine and healthcare, other positions with high salaries include chief executive, airline pilot, computer and information systems manager, architectural and engineering manager, and marketing manager.
+If you want a job outside health and medicine, positions with high salaries include chief executive, physicist, computer and information systems manager, and architectural and engineering manager.

 5. How Rigorous Will the Coursework Be?

-Some majors may feel harder than others based on factors like typical homework load, course expectations, and frequency of exams.
-Your core classes (i.e., classes specifically related to your major) will make up a significant portion of your college course load.
-So, before you declare a major, make sure you understand how rigorous your weekly workload will be.
+Some majors may feel harder than others due to factors like the heaviness of homework loads, course expectations, and the frequency of exams.
+Classes in your major will make up a significant portion of your college course load.
+Before you declare a major, make sure you understand how rigorous your weekly workload will be.

-Indiana University Bloomington's National Survey of Student Engagement, carried out in 2016, determined the most difficult majors based on the average time students spent per week preparing for classes.
+Indiana University Bloomington's 2016 National Survey of Student Engagement determined the most difficult majors based on the average time students spent per week preparing for classes.
 The hardest majors included architecture, chemical engineering, and aeronautical engineering.